christelbuchanan/bap-578-non-fungible-agents-nfa/README.md

 ## Security Considerations

-- **Circuit Breaker**: The protocol includes a global pause mechanism for emergency situations
+- **Circuit Breaker**: The protocol includes a dual-layer pause mechanism:
+  - Global pause for system-wide emergencies
+  - Contract-specific pauses for targeted intervention
+  - Controlled by both governance and emergency multi-sig for rapid response
 - **Reentrancy Protection**: All fund-handling functions are protected against reentrancy attacks
 - **Gas Limits**: Delegatecall operations have gas limits to prevent out-of-gas attacks
 - **Access Control**: Strict access control for sensitive operations